 But when it comes to identity theft, the odds are 1 in 15.
 Worldwide, there’s a new victim every 2 seconds.
 Now, that is spine-chilling!

 Identity theft is the most common consequence of a data breach.
 Defrauding and stealing someone’s identity is easier today than it has ever been in history.

-Let’s go behind of scenes of an identity theft maneuver and learn how you can protect yourself from it.
+Let’s go behind the scenes of an identity theft maneuver and learn how you can protect yourself from it.

 What is identity theft

 Identity theft occurs when someone uses your personal identifying information (like your name, social security number, or credit card number) without your knowledge or permission.
 The purpose of identity theft is to commit fraud or other crimes.